The freshman year of high school is the transition between middle school and high school, and to many students, this year is exciting yet scary.

 If you’d like to learn more about what terrible study habits will make you a worse student (and what to do instead), check out this post.
 And if you need some help getting started with effective habit-building, check out this Complete Habit-Building Workbook!

 One of the mistakes many high school freshmen make is that they indulge completely in academics and their social lives outside of school (or worse, one or the other).
 Many students overlook the importance of school clubs, and you shouldn’t be one of them!

 School clubs are one of the most effective ways to find and follow your passions.
-In addition, some clubs are great ways to get your community service hours (you need these to graduate!).
+In addition, some clubs are great ways to get your community service hours (you may need these to graduate!)

 Although each school is different, there are many clubs that are common to many high schools in the United States.
 There are different types of clubs, and I’ve organized them into 3 main categories:

 - Fun and casual.
 These are clubs that are purely interest-based, such as Ukulele Club and Kpop Club; these clubs are great ways to make new friends!

 - Volunteering.
 These clubs emphasize community service and find local volunteering opportunities for their members.
 Some nationwide clubs with school branches include Interact and Key Club.

 - “Professional.”
 These clubs focus on gaining experience in a certain field, such as medical or business.
 Some examples include DECA and HOSA.